jonwithers/blog/_posts/2018-08-09-food-and-data-science.markdown

 ---
 layout: single
 title: Food and Data Science
+permalink: blog/food-and-data-science/
+---
+## Testing header
-excerpt: What do food and data science have in common?
+What do cooking and data science have in common?
 Lots, probably!
-permalink: blog/food-and-data-science
----
+One thing for sure is that both reward patience.

 ## Cooking
 I love to cook.
 As a millenial (former) academic, cooking has been a great hobby to cultivate because: